Equivariant geometric convolutions for emulation of dynamical systems: Geometric Objects and Geometric Images

 \section{Geometric Objects and Geometric Images}

 We define the geometric objects and geometric images that we use to generalize classical images in scientific contexts in \sectionname{} \ref{sec:geometric} and \sectionname{} \ref{sec:convolution}.
-The main point is that the channels of geometric images---which will be like the components of vectors and tensors---are not independent.
-There is a set of allowed operations on geometric objects that respect the structure and the coordinate freedom of these objects.
+The main point is that the channels of geometric images, the components of vectors and tensors, are not independent.
+There is a set of allowed operations on geometric objects that respect the structure and coordinate freedom of these objects.